This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 See spec.md, Section 3.2 for the full field reference.

-A skill is a declarative capability — a reusable instruction set that a flow can reference.
+A skill is a declarative capability — a reusable instruction set that an agent can reference.
 AFPS skill packages are a superset of the Agent Skills format: a valid Agent Skill directory becomes a valid AFPS skill package when you add a manifest.json.
 The SKILL.md format, all frontmatter fields, and optional directories (scripts/, references/, assets/) are preserved unchanged.
 AFPS adds identity, versioning, and dependency resolution on top.

 rewrite-tone/